 The Przewalski horse is another example of the revival of an endangered animal.

 Until the 19th century, herds of these wild horses inhabited vast areas of the plains of Kazakhstan, but by the beginning of the 20th century, the Przewalski's horse had completely disappeared in the wild, and only a small number survived in several zoos.
-It also created the conditions for the restoration of the species in various places of its former distribution.
+This small population allowed for the restoration of the species in various places of its former range.

 The Przewalski's horse is included in the Red Book of Kazakhstan and the Red List of the International Union for Conservation of Nature (IUCN) as a rare endangered species.